1. NVIDIA GPUDirect Storage Best Practices Guide#

 Cons

-There should be one handle for each file descriptor.
+There should be only one handle created for each file descriptor.

 The same handle can be shared by multiple threads.
 Refer to the sample programs for more information about using the same handle by multiple threads.

-3.3. cuFileBufRegister, cuFileRead, cuFileWrite, cuFileBatchIOSubmit, cuFileBatchIOGetStatus, cuFileReadAsync, cuFileWriteAsync, and cuFileStreamRegister
+4.3. cuFileBufRegister, cuFileRead, cuFileWrite, cuFileBatchIOSubmit, cuFileBatchIOGetStatus, cuFileReadAsync, cuFileWriteAsync, and cuFileStreamRegister#

 GPU buffers need to be exposed to third-party devices to enable DMA by those devices.
 The set of pages that span those buffers in the GPU virtual address space need to be mapped to the Base Address Register (BAR) space, and this mapping is an overhead.